Convicted Child Killer Released From Illinois Prison

 A man who admitted to brutally killing a toddler nearly 30 years ago has been released from an Illinois prison.

 Richard Howard, 62, was released from the Dixon Correctional Facility on Sunday.
-He’s been in prison since 2000, when he was convicted of first-degree murder and sentenced to 45 years for killing 22-month-old Carrie Lynn Gaines in the 1990s.
+He’s been there since 2000, when he was sentenced to 45 years for killing 22-month-old Carrie Lynn Gaines in the early 1990s.
 Howard was dating the child’s mother at the time of the crime.

 The case took a couple twists after Carrie Lynn’s remains were found on October 25, 1995, in Rockford, Illinois.
 Authorities alleged that Howard beat Carrie Lynn to death five years earlier and that he and the child’s mother, Sherri Gaines, put her body in a cardboard box and buried it behind a garage on the city’s west side.
-Police dug the remains up after receiving an anonymous tip.
+Police unearthed the remains after receiving an anonymous tip.

-Digging up Carrie Lynn’s body was challenging.
+Digging up Carrie Lynn’s body was challenging, recalls the former coroner.
 Because years had passed, the area has been significantly overgrown.

-“There was a lot debris and leaves,” Winnebago County Coroner Sue Fiduccia told the Rockford Register Star.
+“There was a lot debris and leaves,” now-retired Winnebago County Coroner Sue Fiduccia told the Rockford Register Star.
 “You can’t just take a shovel and dig down.
 You have to preserve everything.”

 It took about three days to positively identify the remains.
 They were wrapped in a blanket Sherri Gaines made for her daughter while she was pregnant, a key piece of evidence in the case.

-However, Gaines was not charged because the statute of limitations for concealment of a homicide was three years at the time.
+Howard’s first conviction was thrown out in 1999 by the state appellate court.
+He pleaded guilty to first-degree murder before his second trial.
+Gaines was not charged because the statute of limitations for concealment of a homicide was three years at the time.

 A center that helps physically and sexually abused children was renamed the Carrie Lynn Children’s Center after the case concluded.